ryanmiyakawa/matlab-galil-tcp/README.md

 # About

 MATLAB class for serial / GPIB communication with a Keithley 6482.
-This class only implements part of the API that the hardware exposes.
-There is an optional user interface that requires the [Matlab Instrument Control](https://github.com/cnanders/matlab-instrument-control) library.
-As of v1.0.1, it also supports network communication with a Moxa NPort using the `tcpclient` object.
+As of v1.0.1, it also supports network communication with a Moxa NPort using the `tcpclient` object.  *This class only implements part of the API that the hardware exposes.* There is an optional user interface that requires the [Matlab Instrument Control](https://github.com/cnanders/matlab-instrument-control) library.

 # Notes for using tcpclient() network communication to Moxa NPort